acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 │                                         │
 └─────────────────────────────────────────┘
 ```
-*Figure 22: Comparison of implementation effort required with and without ROS2 for typical robotics subsystems.*
+*Figure 23: Comparison of implementation effort required with and without ROS2 for typical robotics subsystems.*

+<a name="ros2-key-challenges"></a>
-#### 7.4 Key Challenges in Learning and Using ROS2
+### 6.1.4 Key Challenges in Learning and Using ROS2

 Despite its benefits, ROS2 presents several challenges for developers: